OpenVnmrJ/ovjTools/README.md

 [OpenVnmrJ/SConstruct](https://github.com/OpenVnmrJ/OpenVnmrJ/blob/master/OpenVnmrJ/SConstruct)
 file for an example.

 The src directory contains the following subdirectories.
+Note that the CRAFT included here is version 1 and is obsolete.
+See a description of the [new CRAFT here](https://www.openvnmrj.com).

 ```
 3D          Code for compressfid, ft3d, getplane